 During the 2016 season Jan returned to school to complete an MSc. in Medical Simulation at the University of Hertfordshire (UK).
 At work in the hospital setting Jan saw the emotional and financial toll that smoking, inactivity and disease take on our society.
 Besides direct patient care, he is also interested in teaching, medical simulation, simulation debriefing, wilderness medicine, and research in respiratory and environmental physiology.

 Jan speaks English, Czech and French (all poorly).
 He has worked in the past as a cross country ski, canoe, kayak and backpacking instructor, and holds numerous certifications in these disciplines.
 Jan has worked in hospitals in Ontario and New Brunswick as a respiratory therapist and medical simulation technologist.
-He currently lives in Calgary, Alberta and works across the Canadian west and north for a medical simulation company.
+He currently lives in Calgary, Alberta and works at a medical school simulation centre as a simulation consultant.